 This is fine

 I began building assets using a mixture of references such as Super Mario Bros.
 2 and Metroid.
-I also built some of these assets with some of those game’s behaviours in mind – I had not properly directed these intentions with the rest of the team.
-So when I delivered a static mockup to the rest of the team, they liked what they saw and carried on working.
-I wasn’t stating how I felt that the assets should be used, and they weren’t telling me how the would be used.
+I also built some of these assets with some of those game’s behaviours in mind.
+Unfortunately, I hadn’t properly directed these intentions to the rest of the team.
+So when I delivered a static mock-up, they liked what they saw and carried on working.
+Because for all intents and purposes they looked fine.
+Good even.
+The problem, was that I wasn’t stating how I felt that the assets should be used, and the team weren’t telling me how the would be used.
 It was a real breakdown in communication.

 Diamonds in the rough

 I’m not sure if there’s a link to the game out there, but I won’t be sharing it here.
-Everything about the game is a sore subject.
-I personally class it as a failed experiment in game development and process.
+Everything about the game itself is a sore subject.
+I personally class it as a failed game design experiment and an example of poor development process.

 Though to be fair to the project, it wasn’t all doom and gloom.
 I feel that the game’s design (while out of scope) was perfectly valid, and actually pretty cool.
 And from my point of view, I grew as an artist.
 Having worked in the Game Boy colour palette for so long, I had gotten a little too used to only using 4 colours.
 This jam pushed me to try new things.
 You know… using some colour!
 I really was rather fond of those assets…

 So, looking back, I feel that I to needed to work closer with the team.
-I needed to collaborate on the design, offering compromise early when I felt that we were out of scope.
+I needed to collaborate on the design by offering compromise early when I felt that we were out of scope.
 This would have better informed the code and resulted in better asset integration.
-I also feel I needed to give clearer intentions towards code when it came to asset integration and mechanical implementation.
+I also feel that I needed to give clearer intentions towards code when it came to asset integration and mechanical implementation.
+What more can I say, it was a learning experience.

 Wish me luck for the next jam!